I get a lot of enquiries about how to get a NIF in Portugal.

 Here’s our trusted favorite.

 Created by a Portugal-based American couple, Bordr started life by helping US citizens to get their NIFs.
-Since then, it has expanded its services to all nationalities.
+Since then, it has expanded its services to cover most nationalities.

 After that’s done, Bordr will send you your NIF in around a week (although there may still be some pandemic-related delays).